mabq/arch-base/README.md

    - Review the `hosts.ini` file --- make sure the hostname you intend to assign to the managed node is listed there.

-   - Make sure there is a file matching that hostname in `host_vars/{HOSTNAME}.yml` --- the variable `ansible_host` must be pointing to the correct IP address (the one you just checked a couple of steps above).
+   - Make sure there is a file matching that hostname in `host_vars/{HOSTNAME}.yml` --- the variable `ansible_host` must be pointing to the correct IP address (the one you just checked).

    - Read the `group_vars/all.yml` file, you may need to overwrite one or more of the default variables, pay special attention to the following variables: